TSgthb/SQL_Projects/Global Impact Analysis of COVID-19/README.md

 <p align="justify"> This project demonstrates a comprehensive SQL-based exploratory analysis of global COVID-19 data using SQL Server.
 It leverages the dataset to extract insights on infection rates, mortality, vaccination coverage, and temporal trends across countries and continents and provide oppurtunities to transform raw epidemiological data into structured insights that support public health decision-making, policy evaluation, and global comparisons. </p>

-Jump to end for [Findings and Conclusions](https://github.com/TSgthb/SQL_Projects/tree/main/Global%20Impact%20Analysis%20of%20COVID-19#findings-and-conclusion).
+Jump to end for [Findings & Conclusions](https://github.com/TSgthb/SQL_Projects/tree/main/Global%20Impact%20Analysis%20of%20COVID-19#findings-and-conclusion).

 ## Project Objectives